SkylineCommunications/dataminer-docs/connector-help/connector_help/Novel-Supertv EPG.md

 Two extra pages are available:

 - **Alarm Management**: On this page, you can change the alarm settings of the CPU usage and/or the memory usage.
 In other words, here you can change when the device generates an alarm entry.
-- **Configuration**:On this page, you can see which modules are or are not configured.
+- **Configuration**: On this page, you can see which modules are or are not configured.

 ### Alarms